 Frozen Fish Food - San Francisco Bay Brand

-Fish food is one of the most important “inputs” in a reef aquarium.
 Every pinch of pellets and every cube of frozen food turns into two things: nutrition for fish and nutrients that the filtration system must process.
-Understanding what is in fish food, and how to read the label, makes it easier to keep fish healthy while avoiding runaway nitrate and phosphate.
+Understanding what is in fish food and the nutritional requirements of fish makes it easier to keep fish healthy while avoiding runaway nitrate and phosphate.

 What to Look for in High-Quality Fish Food